NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 			\boldsymbol{y^{obs}}=\boldsymbol{y} + \boldsymbol{\varepsilon} =f^{\rm{ex}} (\boldsymbol{x}) + \boldsymbol{\varepsilon}

 	| where a common assumption is that the measurement noise, :math:`\boldsymbol{\varepsilon}`, follows a white Gaussian distribution (i.e. :math:`\varepsilon` is unbiased, follows a normal distribution with variance :math:`\tau`, and is independent of other observation noises).
 Additionally since the noise level is often unknown, :math:`\tau` is also calibrated along with :math:`\beta` and :math:`K(x_i,x_j)`.
 In such settings, surrogate model estimation will not interpolate the observation outputs :math:`\boldsymbol{y^{obs}}`, but instead make a regression curve passing through the optimal estimation of the true underlying outputs :math:`\boldsymbol{y}`.
-Additional to the measurement noise, a mild amount of inherent uncertainty in the simulation model (mild compared to a global trend) can be accounted for in terms of the same noise parameter :math:`\varepsilon`.
+In addition to the measurement noise, a mild amount of inherent uncertainty in the simulation model (mild compared to a global trend) can be accounted for in terms of the same noise parameter :math:`\varepsilon`.

 * **Nugget effect: artificial noise for numerical stability**

 	| The constructed Kriging surrogate model is always smooth and continuous as it is a realization of a Gaussian process, while the actual response may be non-smooth, discontinuous, or highly variant that goes beyond the flexibility of the surrogate model.
 Especially when the measurements are noiseless, the Gaussian process training can suffer from numerical instability.
 In such ill-posed problems, the introduction of a small amount of artificial noise, often referred to as *nugget*, may significantly improve the algorithmic stability.
 In the quoFEM, the nugget parameter is automatically optimized in the loop along with the other parameters.
-(Note: technically, nugget effect and measurement noise do not coincide in the mathematical formulation as the nugget effect conserves the *interpolating* property while measurement noise does not [Roustant2012]_.
-However, this program treats the nugget as an artificial noise as their outcomes are often practically indistinguishable.)
+(Note: technically, the nugget effect and measurement noise do not coincide in the mathematical formulation as the nugget effect conserves the *interpolating* property while measurement noise does not [Roustant2012]_.
+However, this program treats the nugget as an artificial noise as its outcomes are often practically indistinguishable.)

 .. _figGP1_2: